rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/local-communication-native.md

 ---
-title: "Local Communication Using Device Routed Network"
+title: "Local Communication Using Device Native Network"
 description:
 type: build-solutions
 date: 2019-10-24T13:47:47+05:30
 # pre: "6. "
-weight: 640
+weight: 641
 tags:
     - Tutorials
 ---
-Complex robotic applications involving multi-device communication can be latent when the service is distributed across WAN.
-This tutorial demonstrates how to have multi-device communication within the same LAN.
+This tutorial demonstrates how to have multi-device communication within the same LAN using the device native network

 ## Learning objectives
-This tutorial will show you how to deploy a device routed network locally for inter-device communication using [rapyuta.io console](https://console.rapyuta.io).
+This tutorial will show you how to deploy a device native network locally for inter-device communication using [rapyuta.io console](https://console.rapyuta.io).

 ## Prerequisites
 1. Device requirements